Home Hotels Condos Mixed Use Dreams Other Projects Cool Stuff Links Contact

 Photo 2/4/08 by Mark Diederichsen

-It appears that construction of Caesars Octavius Tower has started.
+It appears that construction of Caesars new tower has started.
 A tower crane has been erected on the site with no formal announcement from Harrah's.
 The photo (right), by Mark Diederichsen, shows the crane.

 6/28/07 Details Updated for Caesars Next Expansion